 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 See my disclaimer for more information.
 This and display ads allow me to keep the site up to date and give back.

 Guatemala is an incredible country when it comes to outdoor experiences.
-Whether you want to go on an epic multi day hike or relax in a natural hot spring, Guatemala has it.
-This post will go over 9 outdoor experiences that will make you fall in love with Guatemala, plus budget, travel, and safety tips!
+Whether you want to go on an epic multi-day hike or relax in a natural hot spring, Guatemala has it.

 1. Camp next to an active volcano

-This two-day tour leaves from Antigua, where you will drive part way up the volcano, and then begin the trek up.
-I’m not going to lie, the trek is difficult.
+This two-day tour leaves from Antigua, where you will drive partway up the volcano, and then begin the trek up.
+I’m not going to lie, this hike isn’t easy.
 It’s a volcano, so it’s just steep, crumbling rock the majority of the way.
-It took us about four hours to get to base camp, where we spent the night.
-From base camp, you get a clear view of Fuego, which frequently erupted throughout the night.
+It took us about four hours to get to base camp where we spent the night camping.
+From the base camp, you get a clear view of Fuego, which frequently erupted throughout the night.

-Where to stay: Tropicana Hostel is a great, social hostel that organizes daily tours to hike Acatenango Volcano.
+Where to stay in Antigua: Tropicana Hostel is a great, social hostel that organizes daily tours to hike Acatenango Volcano.

 3. Admire Antiguas Charming Streets

 It’s hard to walk down the streets of Antigua and not fall in love.
 With the volcanoes in the backdrop of the city’s arches, this place is a photographer’s dream.

 I could spend hours walking these streets, admiring the colorful, colonial architecture and people watching in the cities many plazas.
 Antigua also has a strong coffee culture, with many cafes where you can try some of Guatemala’s wonderful coffee.
 Antigua is the perfect base to go and explore the surrounding volcanoes from.